lisandrofernando/multimoduleNodeProject/README.md

 # await page.waitForLoadState('networkidle'); this step waits untill the the page loads network json call, the alternative is waitFor() method, but this method also waits for a single element, to return multiple elements first().waitFor()
 # When running playwright --debug will open the debug window and from there we can keep working on tests.
 # Code gen npx playwright codegen http://google.com
+# In playwright we can customize the test behaviors creating custom fixtures and call it direct into our tests